Winston-Salem Open Guide: What To Know for 2025

 There's a lot of local pride behind the Winston-Salem Open, starting with the name itself.
 Instead of selling the naming rights, organizers intentionally kept Winston-Salem in the title.
 “You can’t understate how unique that is and what a promotional tool it is for the city,” says tournament director Jeff Ryan.
 “The event is broadcast in more than 100 countries, meaning the name ‘Winston-Salem’ is seen by thousands across the globe."
 In addition to the name, the tournament incorporates other local touches, such as the Moravian star-shaped trophies.

-Add it all up — the exciting player field, unbeatable fan experience, and local significance — and it’s easy to see why the tournament has become one of the state’s most highly anticipated sporting events.
+Add it all up—the exciting player field, unbeatable fan experience, and local significance—and it’s easy to see why the tournament ranks among North Carolina’s most anticipated sporting events.

-The 2024 Winston-Salem Open is Aug.
-17-27 at the Wake Forest Tennis Center and will be broadcast in its entirety live on the Tennis Channel.
-Here's what to know before you go:
+The 2025 Winston-Salem Open is Aug.
+16-23 at the Wake Forest Tennis Center and will be broadcast on the Tennis Channel.
+Here's what to know:

-- Tickets to individual sessions start around $10 for qualifying matches.
-Tickets can be purchased online at WinstonSalemOpen.com, by phone at 336-758-6409, or in person at the Wake Forest ticket office at Bridger Field House, adjacent to the Tennis Center
+• Tickets to individual sessions start around $12 for qualifying matches.
+Tickets can be purchased online (link), by phone at 336-758-6409, or in person at the Wake Forest ticket office at Bridger Field House, adjacent to the Tennis Center

-- A number of ticket packages are also available, including Friends Packages, week-long box seats, Rally Row, and discounted group tickets.
-For more details, check the Ticket Information page on the WSO website.
+• A number of ticket packages are also available, including Friends Packages, box seats, and discounted group tickets.
+For more details, check the WSO Tickets page (linked above).

-- No outside food or beverages are allowed, except for unopened 20-ounce (or smaller) water bottles (one per person).
-Check out the online FAQ here to see other non-permitted items.
+• No outside food or beverages are allowed, except for unopened 20-ounce (or smaller) water bottles (one per person).
+Check the online FAQ here to see other non-permitted items.

-- You’ll find dozens of hotels within 10 minutes of the tournament site, including the Downtown Marriott (the event’s official hotel partner).
-There are also a few hotels within walking distance (including Courtyard by Marriott), which is one of several area hotels offering discounts to ticketholders.
+• You’ll find dozens of hotels within minutes of the tournament site, including the Downtown Marriott, the event’s official hotel partner.
+There are also several lodging options just steps away from the action, including the Courtyard by Marriott, which typically offers discounts to ticketholders.